(May 1919 to September 1939)

-In terms of its economy, Krinki was cut off forever from its wide unlimited Russian market where it had sold its leather products, and this ruined the economic basis of the shtetl for many years.
+In terms of its economy, Krynki was cut off forever from its wide unlimited Russian market where it had sold its leather products, and this ruined the economic basis of the shtetl for many years.

 In the first years of Polish rule a high inflation raged in the country and the masses of people who had already become impoverished in the world war became even poorer and this resulted in the shrinking of the internal market as well.
 The sources of the supply of raw skin became also very meager.
-The leather production which gave half the shtetl their living came to an almost complete halt, reported Giterman the representative of the Joint when he visited Krinki in 1926.
+The leather production which gave half the shtetl their living came to an almost complete halt, reported Giterman the representative of the Joint when he visited Krynki in 1926.
 He left 200 dollars, which were to be distributed to those who were left without a job.

 Craft and trade and other branches of industry that lived off the factories and off the people who made their living in the factories were also affected.
 Moreover, the traditional Jewish occupations fell victim to serious state discrimination and destruction, which were continuously showered on the Jews.